Economic history of Argentina: Kirchner administration

-Fernandez administration
+Fernández administration

 On December 10, 2007, Cristina Fernández de Kirchner became president.
-In 2008 the rural sector mobilized against a resolution that would have increased the export tax rate on soybean exports from 35% to 44.1%.
+In 2008 the rural sector mobilized against a resolution that would have increased the tax rate on soybean exports from 35% to 44.1%.
 Ultimately, the new taxation regime was abandoned.
 Official Argentine statistics are believed to have significantly underreported inflation since 2007, and independent economists publishing their own estimates of Argentine inflation have been threatened with fines and prosecution.

-In October 2008 President Fernández de Kirchner nationalized private pension funds for almost $30 billion, ostensibly to protect the pensions from falling stock prices around the world, although critics said the government simply wanted to add the money to its budget.
+In October 2008 President Fernández de Kirchner nationalized private pension funds worth almost $30 billion, ostensibly to protect the pensions against falling stock prices around the world, although critics said the government simply wanted to add the money to its budget.
 Private pension funds, which were first licensed in 1994, suffered large losses during the 1998–2002 crisis and by 2008, the state subsidized 77% of the funds' beneficiaries.

 The late-2000s recession hit the country in 2009 with GDP growth slowing to 0.8%.
 High GDP growth resumed in 2010, and the economy expanded by 8.5%.
 In April 2010, Economy Minister Amado Boudou prepared a debt swap package for the holders of over US$18 billion in bonds who did not participate in the 2005 Argentine debt restructuring.
 In late 2010, the largest new natural gas deposits in 35 years were discovered in Neuquén Province.
 The unemployment rate in the third quarter of 2011 was 7.3%.

 In November 2011, the government laid a plan to cut utilities subsidies to higher income households.
 By mid-2011, credit was outpacing GDP by a wide margin, raising concerns that the economy was overheating.
 Argentina began a period of fiscal austerity in 2012.
 In April 2012, the government announced plans to expropriate YPF, despite the opposition of some energy experts, claiming that YPF's Spanish partner and major holder, Repsol, had not done its duty as to provide the financial support for research and land exploitation, as well as being a bad administrator concerned only in sending profits to Spain and forsaking YPF's economic growth.

 Rising inflation and capital flight caused a rapid depletion of the country's dollar reserves, prompting the government to severely curtail access to dollars in June 2012.
 The imposition of capital controls, in turn, led to the emergence of a black market for dollars, known as the "dólar blue", at higher rates than the official exchange rate.

 By May 2014, private forecasts estimated annual inflation at 39.9%, one of the highest rates in the world.
-In July 2014, a ruling from a New York court ordered the country to pay the remaining holders of the bonds defaulted in 2001, which by then were mostly American Vulture funds, before it paid any of its exchange bondholders.
+In July 2014, a ruling from a New York court ordered the country to pay the remaining holders of the bonds defaulted in 2001, which by then were mostly American vulture funds, before it paid any of its exchange bondholders.
 The Argentine government refused, causing the country to default on its debt again.